utsa-lib-cedish/mapbox-layers/README.md

 }
 ```

-### Output the Map
+### Render the Map

-Now we are ready to write the code that outputs the map.
-Add the following code to the top of the Map function in the Map component, above the return value:
+Now we're ready to write the code that outputs the map.
+At the top of the Map function, above the return value, we'll add a couple of refs and a `useEffect` hook:

 `Map.jsx`:
 ```jsx